4hscream14204/SuperSCREAMLib/readme.md

 ## Why Use Super SCREAM Lib?

 Super SCREAM Lib is a library that uses the command based system from FTCLib, which allows for more automation and complexity for your robot.
-Additionally, it adds some quality of life changes like setting the position of servos with PWM, a custom Slides class for easier use, and more!
+Additionally, it adds some quality of life changes like setting the position of servos with PWM, a class for controlling a goBILDA RGB Indicator Light, and more!

-Please make sure to contact us if you have any other questions.
+Please make sure to contact us if you have any questions, or want to suggest a feature!